yucongkoo/tp/docs/UserGuide.md

 EzContact is a

-* desktop app made for insurance agents to manage customer details, optimized for usage via Command Line Interface (CLI)
-* while still having the benefits of a Graphical User Interface (GUI).
+* Desktop app made for insurance agents to manage customer details, optimized for usage via Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
-* If you can type fast, EzContact can get your contact management tasks done faster than traditional GUI apps.
+* Contact management app that strives to get tasks done faster than traditional GUI apps.

 <!-- * Table of Contents -->
 <page-nav-print />